-This section includes the mineral soil and dielectric calibrations for TEROS 54, where $\Theta$ is the VWC (in m3/m3), $\varepsilon$ is dielectric and RAW is the raw sensor output when read with a METER or third-party data logger.
+This section includes the mineral soil and dielectric calibrations for TEROS 54, where Θ is the VWC (in m3/m3), ε is dielectric and RAW is the raw sensor output when read with a METER or third-party data logger.

 The TEROS 54 is not sensitive to variation in soil texture and electrical conductivity (EC) because it runs at a high measurement frequency.
 Therefore, its generic calibration equation should result in high accuracy for most instances; 0.05 m3/m3 for most mineral soils up to 8 dS/m saturation extract.
 Its calibration equations are shown below for mineral soil and dielectric permittivity.
 However, for added accuracy, customers are encouraged to perform soil-specific calibrations.
-For more information on how to calibrate sensors or to learn about METER calibration service (calibrations performed for a standard fee), contact Customer Support.
+Please refer to Soil-specific Calibrations for METER Soil Moisture Sensors on the METER website (meter.ly/how-to-soil-specific-calibrate) to calibrate the TEROS 54.
+For more information on how to calibrate sensors or to learn about METER calibrations performed for a standard fee), contact Customer Support.